seakayone/lets-split-guide/speaker.md

 In QMK you need to enable audio `AUDIO_ENABLE = yes` and `#define C6_AUDIO`, see [Documentation: QMK Firmware - Audio](https://docs.qmk.fm/#/feature_audio).
-You can't both have [RBG Underglow](rgb-underglow.md) and _Audio_ enabled at the same time since the firmware will be to large to fit in a Pro Micro.
+You can't both have [RBG Underglow](rgb-underglow.md) and _Audio_ enabled at the same time since the firmware will be too large to fit in a Pro Micro.